Crackz/Momkn-App/README.md

 ## Motivation
+friend of mine asked me if i can help him make a simple application that customers would use it to navigate to his barber shop or call,message him , well this app is my answer.

 it's just for the seek of making something useful or maybe good for others to learn or use.

 ## Features